ErikSeguinte/ex-3e-tracker-Python/README.md

     `todo: Option to have a new round popup message?`
 *   Automatically resets to base initiative if a character survives 3 turns in crash, at the beginning of their 4th turn.
-*   Cannot gain a Initiative Break Bonus if a character had returned from crash this round or the one before it.
+*   Cannot gain a Initiative Break Bonus if the target had returned from crash this round or the one before it.
 *   Keeps track of who crashed whom for Shift purposes
 *   Initiative shift keeps a character at the top of the initiative.
-    `todo: Rolls join battle for NPCs. currently does not ask for JB from player, has to be added manually.'
+    `todo: Rolls join battle for NPCs. currently does not ask for JB from player, has to be added manually.`
 *   Characters that have gone this round will always be beneath those that have not, but are otherwise everyone is kept in initiative order.
 *   Delaying keeps a character at the top of the initiative.
     `todo: some sort of reminder to prevent a delaying character from wasting a round`
 *   Players and NPCs can be added from a text file.
 *   Can automatically roll Join Battle for NPCs, given a JB pool.
-*   Players persist through combat reset. todo: Option to reset them too.
+*   Players persist through combat reset by default.
+This can be changed in preferences.
 *   Successful gambits cost (difficulty + 1) Initiative to perform
 *   Successful Decisive Attacks reset initiative to 3.
 *   Failed Decisive/Gambits cost initiative depending on current initiative.
 *   Save and load combats, loading current initiative, order, etc
 *   Auto save of combats, configurable to every turn, every round, or never.
+Defaults to every turn.
 *   Resume auto-save without choosing a file.